Reporter's Recording Guide

 Last updated August 2020Compare

 It is unlawful to intentionally record or disclose the contents of a private in-person conversation or any telephone or electronic communication without the consent of all parties.

 The state also prohibits images made or disclosed in violation of its hidden camera law.

-However, the consent requirement only applies where the parties have a reasonable expectation that their conversation is not being overheard or recorded.
+The consent requirement only applies where the parties have a reasonable expectation that their in-person conversation is not being overheard or recorded.
 18 Pa.
 Cons.
 Stat.
 Ann. § 5702.
 Thus, a journalist does not need consent to record conversations in public where there is no reasonable expectation of privacy.Compare

 Telephone and electronic communications